-Boston has over 20 years of experience in the engineering industry, having previously served 11 years as deputy director of Fiatech, an industry-led consortium in the Cockrell School of Engineering at The University of Texas at Austin focused on deploying new technologies to improve capital projects.
-Prior to that she served as Executive Director of the Building Futures Council as well as held senior management positions at the Civil Engineering Research Foundation (part of the American Society of Civil Engineers).
+Boston has over 25 years of experience in the engineering industry, having previously served 11 years as deputy director of Fiatech, an industry-led consortium in the Cockrell School of Engineering at The University of Texas at Austin focused on deploying new technologies to improve capital projects.
+Prior to that, she served as Executive Director of the Building Futures Council as well as held senior management positions at the Civil Engineering Research Foundation (part of the American Society of Civil Engineers).
+More recently, she served as Chair of the Council of Engineering and Scientific Society Executives (CESSE) from 2020-2021 and continues to serve on its Board of Directors.
 Boston is a certified association executive (CAE) and received her bachelor's degree in international studies from American University’s School of International Service and a Certificate in Fund Raising Management from Indiana University-Purdue University Indianapolis.

-John Campbell, PE, PEng., CFPS, FIFireE has specialized in the Fire Protection field, providing engineering and consulting services globally on projects in industrial, mercantile, government, and residential occupancies before, during, and after construction, considering factors such as fire resistance, occupancy, water supplies, and egress facilities.
+John Campbell, PE, PEng., CFPS, FIFireE, has specialized in the fire protection field, providing engineering and consulting services globally on projects in industrial, mercantile, government, and residential occupancies before, during, and after construction, considering factors such as fire resistance, occupancy, water supplies, and egress facilities.
 Apart from my other responsibilities, He also designs or recommends materials or equipment such as structural components protection, fire detection equipment, alarm systems, fire extinguishing devices, and systems, and advises on location, handling, installation, and maintenance.
 He performs fire protection and life safety consulting services related to fire and building codes, national fire protection standards, and related issues.
-He analyzes plans for conformance to standard practice, codes, and specifications for seal and signature, as well as supervising the design work of others.
+He analyzes plans for conformance to standard practice, codes, and specifications for seal and signature, as well as supervises the design work of others.